 Human Therapeutic Antibody R&D Platform

-This antibody library has been used with combined affinity selection strategies to successfully identify antibodies with high binding affinity (KD = 10-9-10-10 M) against a wide spectrum of target antigens, including pure recombinant proteins, saccharides, cancer cells and virus particles.
+This antibody library has been used with combined affinity selection strategies to successfully identify antibodies with high binding affinity (KD = 10-9-10-10 M) against a wide spectrum of target antigens, including pure recoand humanizatmbinant proteins, saccharides, cancer cells and virus particles.
 To enhance the potential for these antibodies to be used clinically, a phage display-based affinity maturation strategy has been employed to improve the affinity of human and humanized therapeutic antibodies, achieving KD of 10-10-10-11 M. We have obtained more than 30 patents from our antibody research.
 Several antibody patents have been transferred to biotech companies by Academia Sinica, and four of these patents are being investigated in clinical trials.
 Therefore, this technology platform has a highly international competitiveness to antibody drug research and development.
 Currently, several core antibody technologies in our platforms are made available through a customized and optimized antibody engineering service, which facilitates antibody development for research, clinical diagnostics, and therapeutic uses in Taiwan.

 Service items